jayantshekhar/spark-2-0/README.md

 - Number of people per state who churned and who did not churn
 - The first column indicates the state
 - The last column is the churn column

+## Exercise - Dataframes & Datasets

+### Flights & Airport Data

+### Find

+- Find the number of flights per ORIGIN airport which are delayed by more than 10 minutes
+- Find the total distance traveled per TAIL_NUM
+- Find the number of flights per ORIGIN airport which are delayed by more than 10 minutes.
+Also display the airport name

+## Exercies - Streaming

+### Find

+- Display all the flights delayed by more than 15 minutes